buipeter/cse455-birds/index.md

 ![Graph2](graph2.png)

-During our preprocessing, a significant modification I made was resizing the images to 224x224 pixels.
+During the preprocessing, a significant modification I made was resizing the images to 224x224 pixels.
 I discovered through research that the ResNet model had been trained on images of this resolution.
 Additionally, I adjusted the padding to 16 and changed the batch size to 32 to accommodate the change in resolution.
 Another decision I made was to normalize the images during dataset loading.
 This adjustment consistently improved our accuracy and ultimately yielded better results.

 # Final Results & Submissions